The Top Things to Know about Fringe Benefits Tax

 How much is fringe benefits tax?

-To calculate the value of the benefit, employers need to ‘gross up’ the taxable value of the benefits that are provided.
-This will reveal the gross salary the employee would have had to earn to buy the benefit(s) themselves.
+The value of the benefit is calculated by ‘grossing up’ the taxable value of the benefits that are provided.
+This reveals the gross salary the employee would have had to earn to buy the benefit(s) themselves.

-There is a simple formula that employers can use to easily make the calculation:
+There is a simple formula used to make the calculation:

 The ATO also has online tools that can help employers to make the calculations, such as its car calculator tool.